Education

 HVAC Replacement Project

-IDS provided mechanical, plumbing, electrical, structural engineering, and architectural design services for critical HVAC system upgrades across seven school campuses.
-The project aimed to modernize infrastructure, improve energy performance, and address aging components.
+IDS provided mechanical, plumbing, electrical, structural engineering, and architectural design services for critical HVAC upgrades across seven school campuses.
+The project focused on modernizing infrastructure and improving energy efficiency by replacing aging HVAC systems and integrating new equipment seamlessly within existing structures.

 SERVICES PROVIDED: